megaacheyounes/Bananalyzer/readme.md

 ## TODO

--   Use a proper logging library instead of console.log
+- [x]   Use a proper logging library for debugging instead of console.log
--   Add unit tests
--   Migrate to TypeScript
+- [ ]   Migrate to TypeScript
+- [ ]   Add unit tests
+- [ ]   Improve and add missing documentation
--   Document the code
+- [ ]   Retreive SDKs version from the APK

 ## License